Medicare Premiums & IRMAA Brackets

 $487/mo (Part B)

-How IRMAA Works
+How is IRMAA calculated?

-Two-Year Lookback: SSA uses your MAGI from 2 years prior.
+Two-year lookback: SSA uses your MAGI from 2 years prior.
 Your 2024 return determines your 2026 premiums.

 Based on MAGI: Modified Adjusted Gross Income = AGI + tax-exempt interest (includes wages, pensions, RMDs, Roth conversions, capital gains, muni bond interest).

-Cliff Effect: IRMAA is not progressive — exceeding a threshold by $1 triggers the full surcharge for that tier.
+Cliff effect: IRMAA is not progressive — exceeding a threshold by $1 triggers the full surcharge for that tier.

-Cliff example: A married couple with MAGI of $218,001 vs. $218,000 pays an extra ~$2,000/year combined in Part B alone.
+Cliff example: A married couple with MAGI of $218,001 vs. $218,000 pays an extra ~$2,296/year combined in Part B alone — triggered by a single dollar over the threshold.

-Included
+Included in MAGI

 Wages, pensions, IRA/401(k) distributions, RMDs, Roth conversions, capital gains, dividends, interest, tax-exempt interest (munis), rental income, taxable Social Security